knobs-dials/pg_sizes/README.md

       -c, --column-sizes    Estimate size use per column.
 NOTE: this basically reads all data, so is slow and will mess with your caches

+# Notes

+The database summary comes entirely from data in [pg_class](https://www.postgresql.org/docs/9.6/catalog-pg-class.html) for each database.

+The column stuff uses [pg_column_size and octet_length](https://www.postgresql.org/docs/9.4/functions-admin.html#FUNCTIONS-ADMIN-DBOBJECT)
+(and some assumptions about how those relate to TOAST and indices, which is probably at least part of why they seem a little different)

 # Caveats